310mc/https-310mc.github.io-tl/source/_posts/climax/epilogue.md

 kaoru. …your eyes seem [red]. were you crying?
 {% endbubble %}

-{% bubble Kaoru %}
+{% bubble Kaoru v2 %}
-Huh?!
-Why're you so sharp sometimes?!
-You’re usually a thickheaded alien, y'know?!
+Huh!?
+Why're you so sharp sometimes!?
+You’re usually a thickheaded alien, y'know!?

 I confessed to Anzu-chan knowing I’d be rejected, and lo and behold, I was~!
-So let me off, alright?!
+So let me off, alright!?
 {% endbubble %}

 {% bubble Kanata v2 %}